babarrett/g80-9009/README.md

 will harm you, but reversing + and - could destroy some of your electronics.

 Special thanks to mwei (Geekhack name) (Meow Wei, Youtube name).
 Without his help much of my success would have been impossible.
+ALso, special thanks to varszegimarcell (Geekhack name) for his additional assistance decoding the breakout box.

 ---
 ## Connection Methods